hgdeoro/daedalus/README.md

 Daedalus
 ----------------------------------------

-Daedalus is a Django application to store log messages on Cassandra.
+Daedalus is a __Django__ application to store log messages on __Cassandra__.
-The messages are sent/received using HTTP POST, encoded as a json dictionary.
+The messages are sent/received using HTTP POST, encoded as a JSON dictionary.

 There's a basic [wiki](https://github.com/hgdeoro/daedalus/wiki) at github.

-Current iteration goals (towards v0.0.1)
+Implemented functional use cases (as of v0.0.1)
 ----------------------------------------

-* Simplest implementation of the server and a python client
-  - TODO: Python client.

-Implemented (finished or WIP) functional use cases
+1. Backend: Receive log messages using HTTP (POST with JSON encoded message)

+2. Frontend: Show messages
+  - Filter by application
+  - Filter by host
+  - Filter by severity
+  - Show all messages (default for home page)
+  - Simplest form of pagination

+3. Client: Python client to send messages using HTTP (POST with JSON encoded message)

+Current iteration goals (towards v0.0.2)
 ----------------------------------------

-1. Save log messages using HTTP

-2. UI: Show messages
-  - a.
-Filter by application
-  - b.
-Filter by host
-  - c.
-Filter by severity
-  - d.
-Show all messages (default for home page)

-3. Simplest form of pagination
+* Document installation procedure

+* Make installable via virtualenv

 Not implemented right now / Ideas